 Current Page Path

-Alexa received her M.A. in World History from New York University (NYU) and her M.S.L.I.S. from Long Island University's Palmer School of Library and Information Science.
-She also received her B.A. in History from NYU.
-Alexa previously served as Librarian for Journalism, Media, Culture, and Communication in the NYU Division of Libraries and has held teaching appointments at the Pratt Institute's School of Information and Library Science and LIU's Palmer School.
+I received a M.A. in World History from New York University (NYU) and a M.S.L.I.S. from Long Island University's Palmer School of Library and Information Science.
+I also received a B.A. in History from NYU.
+I previously served as Librarian for History & American Culture on the Arts & Humanities Team within the U-M Library.
+Prior to that, I served as Librarian for Journalism, Media, Culture, and Communication in the NYU Division of Libraries and have held teaching appointments at the Pratt Institute's School of Information and Library Science and LIU's Palmer School.